Dcatna/LoLModManager/README.md

 # League of Legends Mod Manager

 A skin mod manager for League of Legends with support for custom `.fantome` mod files and champion-based mod activation.
+Built from CSLOL.

 ## Features